shweta257/DataViz/hw3/readme.md

 As in previous homeworks, add your name, your e-mail address, and your UID to the HTML elements at the top.
 Also make sure your submission is a valid HTML5 file.
 Check that it is valid by uploading it to the [W3C HTML Validator](https://validator.w3.org/#validate_by_upload).

-Other than adding your name, etc., you shouldn't need to edit hw3.html in this assignment (though you are free to optimize positioning, etc.
+Other than adding your name, etc., you shouldn't need to edit hw3.html in this assignment (though you are free to optimize positioning, etc.)

-Your project structure should look like this:
+Your project structure looks like this:

     hw3/
         hw3.html
-        script.js
-        styles.css
+        script.js # you'll be doing most of your work here styles.css
         assets
         data/